Learn when you may qualify for a personal care allowance and what happens if you need permanent care.

 The WCB provides personal care allowances to workers with temporary or permanent physical or cognitive needs because of a work injury.
 Personal care allowance is adjusted annually based on the Consumer Price Index.

-If required, your case manager will refer you to a vocational rehabilitation specialist for a personal care assessment.
+If required, your customer care facilitator will refer you to a vocational rehabilitation specialist for a personal care assessment.
 The vocational rehabilitation specialist will recommend the level, duration and effective date of your personal care allowance based on: